Class wwJsonSerializer

 Cursor Serialization

 A Cursor is serialized into JSON as an Array of Objects and de-serialized from JSON as a FoxPro Collections of Objects.
+It does not automatically de-serialize back into a cursor!

 Here's an example that demonstrates how wwJsonSerializer works when round-tripping data: